inverse-inc/packetfence/t/venom/pfservers/wireless_mac_auth/TESTSUITE.md

 1. Configure MAC authentication and dynamic VLAN on dot1x interface on
    wireless01: launch hostapd_open
 1. Wait some time to let hostapd_open running
-   wireless01: launch wpa_supplicant open
+1. Enable WPA supplicant on wireless01
-1. Wait some time to let RADIUS request be sent by switch01 and handled by PacketFence server (`mab_activation_delay` + 20 seconds). wireless01 also needs to handle answer.
+1. Wait some time to let RADIUS request be sent by wireless01 and handled by PacketFence server. wireless01 also needs to handle answer.
 1. Check RADIUS audit log for wireless01 wlan1
 1. Check VLAN assigned to wireless01 *on* wlan0 this the tag id

 ## Teardown steps
+1. Unregister wireless01 (wlan1)
 1. Stop wpa_supplicant then hostapd on wireless01
 1. Delete node by running `pfcron's node_cleanup` task
 1. Check node has been deleted